It’s known as The Startup Nation for a reason, right?

 What are my payment and funding options?

 The remainder is payable in full 6 weeks prior to departure.
-Payment plans can be arranged on a case-by-case basis.

 Many of our students have successfully accessed OS-HELP support of over $6,600+ AUD, depending on their academic status, residential status, and University’s guidelines.
 This means you could receive this funding prior to departure to use towards your travel costs, which will be rolled into your student loan.
 Please check with your University Mobility department to see if you are eligible.